-The Company uses a two-step approach to recognizing and measuring uncertain tax positions to be accounted for.
+The Company uses a two-step approach to recognize and measure uncertain tax positions to be accounted for.
 The first step evaluates the tax position for recognition by determining if the weight of the available evidence indicates that it is more likely than not that the position will be sustained on audit, including resolution of the related appeals or litigation processes, if any.
 The second step measures the tax benefit as the largest amount that is more than fifty percent likely to be realized upon ultimate settlement.
-The Company has identified its Federal consolidated tax return and its state tax return in New Jersey as major tax jurisdictions as defined.
-For both jurisdictions, the periods subject to examination are the years 2007 through 2011.
-All tax returns for the year ended December 31, 2012, are expected to be filed by October 15, 2013.
+The Company has identified its U.S. Federal consolidated tax return, its state tax return in New Jersey, and Speech Design's German Federal tax return as major tax jurisdictions as defined.
+The jurisdictions' periods subject to examination cover the tax years 2007 through 2012.

+The Company's 2010 U.S. Federal consolidated tax return is currently under examination by the Internal Revenue Service.
+There have been no findings and the Company does not expect any findings to materially affect the financial statements or financial positions of the Company.
+All tax returns for the year ended December 31, 2013, were filed by October 15, 2014.
 The Company classifies potential interest and penalties related to income taxes in interest expense and within operating expenses, respectively.